climlab/climlab/docs/source/contributing.rst

 The best way to report usage is through this `open issue on the CLIMLAB github page`_.
 If you're not a github users you can report usage directly to Brian Rose (see `Contact page`_).

+For publications, please cite the `CLIMLAB description paper in JOSS`_.
+The full citation is:

+  Rose, (2018).
+CLIMLAB: a Python toolkit for interactive, process-oriented climate modeling.
+Journal of Open Source Software, 3(24), 659, https://doi.org/10.21105/joss.00659

 Reporting bugs, issues, new feature requests, and documentation problems
 -----------------------